Akshaysat/attendance_system/README.md

 A lightweight Flask + Google Sheets powered attendance and work tracking system.

-Why

 Built to simplify attendance, leave management, and task tracking for small teams without needing a heavy HRMS tool.
 Google Sheets acts as the database, making it easy to view and edit data directly.

 What it Does

 	•	Secure user registration & login.
 	•	Daily Check-in/Check-out with timestamps.
 	•	Admin Panel with: